PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ## PedroTroller/phpspec

-PHPSpec spec functions MUST NOT have a public scope AND PHPSpec spec functions MUST BE ordered with specs first (order: let, letGo, its_* and it_* functons).
+ - PHPSpec spec functions MUST BE ordered with specs first (order: let, letGo, its_* and it_* functons)
+ - PHPSpec spec functions MUST NOT have a return type declaration
+ - PHPSpec spec functions MUST NOT have a public scope.

 ### Configuration